M1tsumi/arena-b/docs/guide.md

-# Bumper: Getting Started
+# arena-b: Getting Started

-This guide shows how to add `bumper` to your project, create your first arena, and understand when to use it versus `Box` and `Vec`.
+This guide shows how to add `arena-b` to your project, create your first arena, and understand when to use it versus `Box` and `Vec`.

 ## 1. Installing